-This Elote Cornbread Salad is the perfect fusion of Mexican meets Southern cooking that will wow at your next BBQ!
-This easy Mexican recipe will wow your friends.
+This Elote Cornbread Salad is the perfect fusion of Mexican meets Southern cooking with this easy Mexican recipe that will wow your friends.

-Every time we had a cookout or my birthday growing up, my grandma would take requests for what dish I wanted her to make.
+Every time we had a cookout or a gathering growing up, my grandma would take requests for what dish I wanted her to make.
 Without fail, it was always her cornbread salad.

 Like this version, hers had cornbread, corn, beans, peppers, and tomatoes.
 She wasn’t a big fan of all the chopping it entailed, but she would happily make it because it was my favorite.
 I had a major craving for it recently, so I thought I would combine the classic flavors with another one of my faves, elote.